rsummers11/CADLab/lesion_detector_3DCE/readme.md

 Developed by Ke Yan (ke.yan@nih.gov, [yanke23.com]()), Imaging Biomarkers and Computer-Aided Diagnosis Laboratory, National Institutes of Health Clinical Center

-3DCE [1] is designed to make use of the 3D context in volumetric image data (and maybe video data) efficiently.
+3DCE [1] is an object detection framework which makes use of the 3D context in volumetric image data (and maybe video data) efficiently.

-However, the project also contains Faster RCNN and R-FCN, which can be used for other object detection tasks.
+It was primarily designed for lesion detection in 3D CT images.
+However, the project also contains 2D Faster RCNN and R-FCN, which can be used for other object detection tasks.

 Adapted from the code in [https://github.com/sxjscience/mx-rcnn-1]()